Child & Family Support

 Newly Diagnosed Support Program

 A visit from specially trained parents is offered to each family at the time of their child’s diagnosis.
-They connect with the new families during the initial stages of hospitalization and provide a “support bag”.
+They connect with the new families during the initial stages of hospitalization and provide a “newly diagnosed bag” generously supported in part by the Edmonton Civic Employees Charitable Assistance Fund.
 The bag contains practical and useful items that will assist the family in the days that lie ahead.
 Parents also explain ways that the KWCS can help during this very difficult time.
 The visitation generally takes place within the first few weeks of diagnosis.

 Palliative and Bereavement Support

-Illness and hospitalization often robs the child of participating in activities that we all take for take for granted.
+Illness and hospitalization often rob the child of participating in activities that we all take for granted.
 In December the KWCS House is transformed into Santa’s workshop as children secretly select gifts for their siblings and parents.
 While children shop, parents select a variety of baked goods.

 Sibling Support Group